youngsaver/opensdp_equity_report_template/code/texas_equity_code.md

   res <- levels(as.factor(data[,group.by])) #Different levels of 'group.by' to explore

   # print(paste("Grade:",grade,",",labels[subject])) #Print subject and grade level
-  # TODO: Break out the output here into multiple chunks with some text interleaved
-  # so that the tables and plots are explained separately
-  # So chunk A = dataframes, B = histograms C = boxplots

   # Facet by group by
   bp <- ggplot(data, aes(x=as.factor(data[,dem]),
                                y=data[,subject])) +